 Straight Fit: Cut straight in the leg, this fit will feel snug on the thighs but roomier from the knee down.

-Classic Fit: Slacker throughout, get the length right to avoid a flaring at the ankle.
+Classic Fit: Slack throughout, get the length right to avoid a flaring at the ankle.

 Relaxed Fit: Relaxed in the leg, this fit should still sit snug at the waist.